karaposu/VibeCodingGuidelines/introduction.md

 - How to structure projects for optimal AI collaboration
 - Practical patterns that prevent common AI coding pitfalls

-And I geniunly think you will enjoy reading it as a developer.
+And I geniunly think you will enjoy reading it as a developer or AI enthuaist.

 ## Who Should Read This